ristegrbev/grapql-todo-app/README.md

-# Todo App with Spring Boot, GraphQL, and Angular 7
+# Simple Todo App with Spring Boot, GraphQL, and Angular 7
 This is a simple Todo app, the main features are to create `Todo`, list all `Todo`s and change the status.

 #